-Sometimes you come across a project that requires specific domain know-how, more experience with a new analysis type or simply more hands on deck.
+Sometimes you come across a project that requires specific domain know-how, more experience with a new analysis type, or simply more hands on deck.
 To help you cope with these projects, we have started the SimScale Consulting Partner Program by collaborating with engineering companies that have a high technical expertise.
-Specializing in different industries, they can help you get the toughest job done.
+Specializing in a wide range of different industries, they can help you get even the toughest job done.

-Rapidly increasing, our program currently has 10 companies; discover them on our website.
+Rapidly increasing, our program currently has 10 companies.
+You can discover them on our website.

-> than 10 Top Publications written about SimScale
+> than 10 Top Publications Have Written about SimScale

 Autodesk + SimScale = Awesome Integration

-After the successful launch of the connector app for Onshape last year, which allowed our users to have a more seamless workflow between the design and virtual testing phase, in 2016 we collaborated with the Autodesk team to launch an add-in allowing all the Fusion 360 users to easily upload their 3D CAD models directly to SimScale.
+After the successful launch of the connector app for Onshape last year, which allowed our users to have a more seamless workflow between the design and virtual testing phase, we also collaborated in 2016 with the Autodesk team to launch an add-in allowing all the Fusion 360 users to easily upload their 3D CAD models directly to SimScale.

-With the help of the add-in, which can be downloaded for free directly from the Autodesk App Store for both Windows and Mac OS, you can create your model on Autodesk Fusion 360, and with a few clicks push your geometry to an existing project on SimScale without having to leave the application or to deal with some cumbersome format conversions when saving the file.
+With the help of the add-in, which can be downloaded for free directly from the Autodesk App Store for both Windows and Mac OS, you can create your model on Autodesk Fusion 360.
+With just a few clicks, you can push your geometry to an existing project on SimScale without having to leave the application or to deal with cumbersome format conversions when saving the file.
 Learn more about it in on the Autodesk website.